Mediterranean Beef Rump Roast in the Slow Cooker

 Sear it well on all sides by turning with a wide metal or wooden spatula every couple of minutes so that it is well-browned all over.

-It will stick a little, but the trick is to turn it before it actually burns.
+It will stick a little, but the trick is to turn it before it actually smokes or burns.

 Also, do not leave it unattended.
 It will burn.

 This should take between 5-10 minutes.
 Browning is what will make the best flavor for the roast and the gravy, and it will also seal in the juices for a more tender result.

 It seems like trouble, but it is SO worth it!